 My Dinner with André the Giant

 Ever increasingly I started to lose interest in conventional Shakespeare feature films, and began to think that here was the new frontier.
 Admittedly there were tens of thousands of Shakespeare videos on YouTube of negligible worth, of passing interest only as a social phenomenon, but among the dross jewels were to be found.
 And such pearls.
 I’ve included five of my favourites in this post, videos which to my mind are every bit as original, creative, and worthy of scholarly attention as Shakespeare seen on film, television or the stage.

-Look at the fabulous H to the Rizzo at the top of this post, for example.
+Look at the fabulous H to the Rizzo, for example.
 It’s a cool enough rap number to convince as the genuine article, but listen carefully (the words reproduced on its Vimeo page help) – it’s telling us a modernised version of Hamlet’s fate, from Horatio’s point of view:

 As the sun begins to raise and blaze across my face,

 Lost in deep space, empty place left in my chest,